 School pride is on display when our scholar-athletes are at home competing.
 Individual and team accomplishments at national tournaments, including NCAA championships, have contributed to our profile and reputation.

 Stevens' performing arts community encourages all students to participate in the arts – music, theater and dance – onstage or behind the scenes.
-A scene from "The Money Song", featured in a production of The World Goes Round.
+A scene from a production of Avenue Q.

 Our students come from around the world, adding to the richness of campus culture with their unique heritage.
-The annual Unity Show features performances – music, drama and dance – celebrating student culture and heritage.
+The annual Unity Carnival features games and performances – music, drama and dance – celebrating student culture and heritage.